 According to the U.S. Bureau of Labor Statistics, the average annual EMT salary is $38,830, but there is room for growth.

 earn more than

-Median annual EMT
+Average annual EMT

 A number of variables impact an EMT salary, such as geographic location and type of employer.
 Private ambulance companies tend to pay lower than government agencies.